ducalex/retro-go/components/retro-go/targets/t-deck-plus/docs/README.md

 The modified keyboard firmware has been PR'd to the original repo, source available here (https://github.com/Xinyuan-LilyGO/T-Deck/pull/87)

 See below image for the provided keyboard layout.
-It can be modified as desired in the target config, except for the 3 N/A keys (retro-go uses a 32bit valie to store key states, but the keyboard has 35).
+It can be modified as desired in the target config, except for the 3 N/A keys (retro-go uses a 32bit value to store key states, but the keyboard has 35).

 # Hardware
 - Module: ESP32-S3